sses7757/Althea/README.md

 dotnet restore
 dotnet run
 ```
-in order to start a HTTP host for receiveing debugger from IDE.
+in order to start a HTTP host for receiving debugger from IDE.

 Then, you can open your Visual Studio that compiled the code, click Debug-Attach to Process-select SSH.
-Adjust configs and attach to something like
+Adjust configurations and attach to something like
 ```bash
 /usr/shared/dotnet/dotnet -XXX
 ```